Tiriree/deepTalkingML5/README.md

 [word2vec-Train](https://github.com/shiffman/p5-word2vec/tree/master/train)

-This is the documentation for Machine Learning Bot.
 You can download and try by yourself.
 Follow these steps

       download or clone this repository